franziska-kaschek/rdpp-defect-detection-tool/README.md

-# Revisiting Reverse Distillation – Extended and refactored Implementation
+# Revisiting Reverse Distillation – Extended and Refactored Implementation

 This repository builds upon the official RD++ implementation released with the CVPR 2023 paper “Revisiting Reverse Distillation for Anomaly Detection.”